11 free things you can get from university

 At Save the Student, we know first-hand what a difference this can make.
 Support and promotion from the University of Manchester really helped our founder, Owen Burek, while he was developing this site.

-In our latest National Student Money Survey, the average surveyed student spent £69 a month on going out.
-This was the fourth biggest expense after rent, groceries and bills.
+In our latest National Student Money Survey, the average surveyed student spent £51 a month on going out.
+This was the fifth biggest expense after rent, groceries, bills and transport.

 Nights out can quickly add up in price, but one cost that's easy to cut out as a student is the entry fee of overpriced bars.